FoxComm/highlander/README.md

     $ make prepare
     ```

 5. Run config generator, required for Ansible.
-You'll be prompted for you corporate e-mail and SSH/JSON key locations.
+You'll be prompted for you service account e-mail and SSH/JSON key locations.

     ```
     $ make config